bmsohwinc/my-cp/notes.md

 5. Binary tree means, use recursions
     - Preorder, postorder, inorder traversals are to be by-hearted
     - But always know the iterative approach too (recursive ones are trivial sometimes)
+        - Used a stack to get the iterative approach
     - check: link5

 ## Problem links